 Option 2: Use a Data Recovery Service

 Software is the simplest, most affordable way to recover files.
 Sometimes you need more help.
 The software might not work, or the memory card might be physically damaged.
-Sending the card into a data recovery service may be the only way to recover data.
+Sending the card to a data recovery service may be the only way to recover data.

 If the chip in the card is intact, the damage might still render the card unreadable by a card reader.
 These types of companies have the equipment to read the damaged card.

-Several companies specialise in data recovery services.
+Several companies specialize in data recovery services.
 You mail in the damaged card and get a quote.
 If you choose to proceed, they’ll work their magic and send those files back to you.

 Some electronics stores also offer data recovery services.
 Check with local stores to see if they offer the service.
 Some offer in-store recovery.
 In some cases, you might still need to ship your memory card elsewhere to complete the recovery.

 How to Prevent Losing Deleted Photos

 Losing data is a headache.
 How can you prevent ever losing images again in the future, wasting time and money on data recovery?